-We have had to find new ways of continuing to deliver much needed support to our students, their familities/carers and our volunteer/support workers as a result of the COVID-19 crisis.
+We have had to find new ways of continuing to deliver much needed support to our students, their families/carers, and our volunteers/support workers as a result of the COVID-19 crisis.
 With Tier 4 now in place across Cambridgeshire we have had to close our doors once again to the arts centre.
 As hard as it is to do this everyone’s safety must come first.

-We are now running Rowan with a smaller remote team and we remain focussed on ensuring we continue to provide much needed support and care to our students, their families and the wider community.
+We are continuing to run online sessions with our team who remain focused on ensuring we continue to provide the much-needed support and care to our students, their families and the wider community.

 So we have been:

 We are delighted with how positively these new ways of working are being received.
-Students are engaging and participating, where possible, and putting forward ideas and suggestions for future activities to make sure we all 'stay connected' during lockdown.
+Students are engaging and participating, where possible, and putting forward ideas and suggestions for future activities to make sure we all 'stay connected'.

 Visit our website on www.rowanhumberstone.co.uk to find out more.
-You can also sign up for our e-newsletters or find us on Facebook, Twitter or Instagram on @RowanCambridge
+You can also sign up for our enewsletters or find us on Facebook, Twitter or Instagram on @RowanCambridge.

 |Cambridgeshire Fire and Rescue Service|

 The overarching message to any concerned residents is that Cambridgeshire Fire and Rescue Service are providing a full and uncompromised emergency response at this time.

 Cambridgeshire Fire and Rescue Service is following the Government guidance on restrictions to normal working practives.
 Many of our support teams are working from home, still able to provide the much needed foundation for resources, equipment, HR, some training, data supply, line management and welfare functions to our front line emergency responders.